-A Cheltenham student has been awarded funding to train for a career working on luxury superyachts.
+A Cheltenham student awarded funding to train for a career working on luxury superyachts

 Annabel Fairlie, 20 is currently on phase one of UKSA’s Superyacht Cadetship.